ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Arachnid</summary>

 + The Arachnid has a webshot ability.
-  + The webshot is fired using the Primary Key.
-  + Grapples towards whatever was hit.
+  + The webshot is fired using the Primary Key, grappling towards whatever was hit within a range of 16 blocks.
   + Webshot and close combat Webbing require Silk Resource, which regenerates within 60 seconds but can be refilled using string.
 + Arachnids are shorter and can fit into 1-block gaps when sneaking.
 + Climbing no longer slows down mining speed.
-+ Fall damage is only taken after a fall greater than 30 Blocks.
++ Fall damage is only taken after a fall greater than 16 Blocks.
 + Arachnids can craft 2 strings into cobweb and cobweb back into 2 string.
 + Cobwebs can be broken per hand and always return a cobweb item.